-As a function of obtaining a building final, the proposed development will be built in compliance with the Hesperia Municipal Code (6) and the 2013 Building Code, which ensures that the structures will adequately resist the forces of an earthquake.
+As a function of obtaining a building final, the proposed development will be built in compliance with the Hesperia Municipal Code (6) and the 2017 Building Code, which ensures that the structures will adequately resist the forces of an earthquake.
 In addition, prior to issuance of a grading permit, a soil study is required, which shall be used to determine the load bearing capacity of the native soil.
 Should the load bearing capacity be determined to be inadequate, compaction or other means of improving the load bearing capacity shall be performed in accordance with all development codes to assure that all structures will not be negatively affected by the soil.
-Regardless of the General Plan land use designation, each lot shall meet these standards.
 Consequently, the impact upon geology and soils associated with the proposed development is considered less than significant.

 VII.
 GREENHOUSE GAS EMISSIONS.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment (35) ? Χ b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emission of greenhouse gases (35, 36 & 37)? Х
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment (35) ? Х b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emission of greenhouse gases (35, 36 & 37)?
+X